A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Implementation

 It is worth noting that the infection rate in the ABM depends on multiple factors.
 Among them, contact intensity is probably the most affected by scaling, since the number of agents per facility changes with dataset size.
 The infection rate $\beta$ in the PDE model, however, must be explicitly rescaled.
 This is due to its nonlinear structure: it includes terms that represent pairwise interactions (e.g., between susceptibles and infectious), which scale quadratically with population size.
 In contrast, the other transition rates represent individual-level processes and remain unchanged.

-While infections in the simulation occur across various locations and times, official case data reported by the Robert Koch Institute (RKI) are aggregated by the main residence of infected individuals, in accordance with § 11 of the Infection Protection Act (IfSG)\footnote{\href{https://www.gesetze-im-internet.de/ifsg/__11.html}{https://www.gesetze-im-internet.de/ifsg/\_\_11.html}}.
+While infections in the simulation occur across various locations and times, official case data reported by the Robert Koch Institute (RKI) are aggregated by the main residence of infected individuals, in accordance with \S~11 of the Infection Protection Act (IfSG)~\cite{IfSG11}.
 Therefore, to match simulation results with reported data, we sum the number of symptomatic individuals in the simulation across all locations.
 However, this may lead to overestimation, as our model includes individuals who live outside Berlin and Brandenburg but were present in the simulation domain.

 Tracking the health status of each agent across simulation days requires identifying agent IDs.
 This is feasible in the ABM but not in the PDE contribution of the hybrid model, where no agent IDs exist.
 As a result, some information is inevitably lost in the hybrid setting.
 For instance, if a recovered individual enters the PDE domain and later reappears in the ABM, they may be reinitialized as susceptible.
-This does not align with our health state transitions and highlights a key limitation of our hybrid model, which combines compartment densities with individual-level agents (see Section~\ref{subsubsec:statusABM}).
+This does not align with our health state transitions and highlights a key limitation of our hybrid model (see Appendix~\ref{subsubsec:statusABM}).